adomokos/climb_that_mountain/blog/2017/02/go.md

 }
 ```

 I cross compiled (since I am working on OSX) with the command `GOOS=linux GOARCH=amd64 go build github.com/adomokos/hello` to Linux, packaged it up with a Node.JS executor and ran it.
-I couldn't believe my eyes, it took only 68 ms to get the string `Hello, World!` back.
+I couldn't believe my eyes, it took only 68 ms to get the string "Hello, World!" back.
 68 ms!
 And it was on a 128 MB memory instance.
 It was beautiful! ***Ruby would need four times the memory and it would still execute ~10 times slower than Go.
 That was the moment when I got hooked.***

 ![Go Hello World on AWS Lambda](/resources/2017/02/go_hello_world.png)

 Go is a simple language.
 I am not saying it's easy to learn, it's subjective: it depends on your background, your experience.
 But it's far from the beauty of Haskell or Clojure.
 However, the team I am working with would have no trouble switching between Go and Ruby multiple times a day.

 What kind of a language today does not have `map` or `reduce` functions?!
-Especially when functions are first class citizens in the language.
+Especially when functions are first-class citizens in the language.
 It turns out, I can write my own map function if I need to:

 ```go
 package collections